 Antonio Joli (Modena 1700 – Naples 1777) – Architectural Capriccio with Ruins and Figures.

-Ancient oil painting on canvas, in a carved wooden frame (not signed).
+Oil on canvas, in a carved and gilded wooden frame.